ceremcem/build-freecad-asm3/README.md

 3. In case of an event described in step 2, you did a rollback and you are continuing your work.
 Then developer responds and wants some more information.
 Just switch to the crashing version, provide the information, do a rollback, continue your work from where you left.
 4. Maintain a complex build process in one place and use it on any distro (even on non-Linux machines with a performance penalty).

+# Requirements

+1. Use Debian Stretch or upwards

 # Usage

 ### 1. Setup a clean Debian installation

-Setup a clean installation (Debian Stretch or upwards is suggested) by using
+Setup a clean installation:
-* VirtualBox (or similar) (easier to setup)
+* either on VirtualBox (or similar) (easier to setup)
-* LXC (for advanced/daily usage in terms of performance)
+* or on LXC (for advanced/daily usage in terms of performance)

-> **Tip**: You can start with Virtualbox/like for an easy startup and then you may [convert your machine to LXC at any time](https://github.com/aktos-io/lxc-to-the-future/blob/master/README.md#convert-another-vm-to-lxc-container).
+> **Tip**: You may start with Virtualbox/like for an easy startup and then you may [convert your machine to LXC at any time](https://github.com/aktos-io/lxc-to-the-future/blob/master/README.md#convert-another-vm-to-lxc-container).

 ### 2. Download the builder scripts